openhab/openhab-addons/bundles/org.openhab.automation.groovyscripting/README.md

 For more information on the available APIs in scripts see the [JSR223 Scripting]({{base}}/configuration/jsr223.html) documentation.

+## Code reuse

+One can place *.groovy files with groovy classes under `automation/groovy` configuration directory.
+Those classes can be imported in JSR-223 scripts or UI rules action with usual Groovy `import` statement.

+To apply shared code changes, one has to restart `openHAB Core :: Bundles :: Automation` or an OpenHAB instance altogether.

 ## Script Examples

 Groovy scripts provide access to almost all the functionality in an openHAB runtime environment.